sumitkharche/angular-pwademo/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Lighthouse

+To check PWA score, you can open chrome devtool and check PWA score.